 Riverside Archives WRVR Digitization Project

 You’re invited to help The Riverside Church Archives make its historic WRVR collection more accessible!
-In 2018 the Archives began preserving and digitizing thousands of culturally significant WRVR public radio programs from between 1961 and 1971.
-Many of the era’s notable civil rights activists, including Dr. Martin Luther King Jr. and Malcolm X, were recorded at Riverside and broadcast to the New York City area.
-This collection is now available in the American Archive of Public Broadcasting with over 300 computer-generated transcripts.
+In 2018, the Archives began preserving and digitizing thousands of culturally significant radio programs from between 1961 and 1971.
+Sermons, music, lectures, radio plays: Riverside’s former public radio station WRVR produced all kinds of programming.
+Many of the era’s notable civil rights activists, including Dr. Martin Luther King Jr. and Malcolm X, were recorded right here at Riverside and broadcast across the New York City area.

 Nervous about diving right in?
 The American Archive of Public Broadcasting has training resources with helpful tips and demonstrations.

 The WRVR-FM (Riverside Radio) Collection includes more than 3,500 digitized radio programs created by WRVR-FM, a public radio station owned and operated by The Riverside Church in the City of New York that began broadcasting on January 1, 1961, and continued as a commercial radio station from September 1971 until 1976.

 Thanks to grants from American Archive of Public Broadcasting (AAPB), a collaboration between the Library of Congress and WGBH, and the Council on Library and Information Resources (CLIR), we are pleased to make our digitized collection available to the public.
 You are invited to explore the WVRV Collection, which spans 1961-1973 and includes a wide variety of programming: progressive religious and philosophical discussions, sermons, speeches, and event coverage.
 Highlights include documentary coverage of the Civil Rights movement in Birmingham in 1963, Rev. Dr. Martin Luther King Jr.’s famous Beyond Vietnam speech, and over 1,000 episodes of Just Jazz with Ed Beach.